MicrosoftDocs/microsoft-365-community/docs/basics/Glossary.md

 - Security Group

-  - A container to organise users and other groups.
+  - A container to organize users and other groups.
 A security group can be assigned permission levels on an object such as a site, a library or library, a folder or a document (or page, or item).
 Generally only a Site Owner can manage who is in a Security Group.

 - Office Group